Kathleen Thormod Carr is a fine art photographer, author

 for the Polaroid collection and other private collections.

-She is represented by Michael Jacobson, private dealer in Captain Cook, Hawaii.
+She is represented by several galleries on the Big Island, Hawaii.
 Her work is also

 published as fine art posters by Editions

 work, most recently with digital infrared, Photoshop techniques, handcoloring, and underwater video and stills of wild dolphins and whales.
+Her newly released DVD, Whale Journey: Connecting with the Humpback Whales, contains stunning footage, and is available through Amazon and her estore.
 She is known for her outstanding work with Polaroid image and emulsion

 transfer photography, SX-70 manipulations and archival pigment digital